-The Kuzneski Innovation Cup is sponsored by Andrew and Laurie Kuzneski, and is for University of Pittsburgh students who are developing innovations that can positively impact people’s lives in areas other than healthcare.
+The Kuzneski Innovation Cup is a part of the Pitt Ventures Student Challenge and is sponsored by Andrew and Laurie Kuzneski, and is for University of Pittsburgh students who are developing innovations that can positively impact people’s lives in areas other than healthcare.
 (Students with healthcare related innovations should apply to the Michael G. Wells Competition.)

 The students (individually or as a team) compete for the $15,000 Kuzneski Innovation Cup to help move their idea towards commercialization.
 A $7,500 second place and $5,000 third place awards will also be given.
 All finalists will also promote their innovations at the Innovation Showcase hosted by the Innovation Institute, October 16, 2019.